-Cover Your Head And Other Parts To Stay Warm
+6. Cover Your Head and Other Parts to Stay Warm

 Dress in layers, and don’t forget the mittens or gloves and hat—you lose 35 percent of your body heat through your head!

 Still not feeling confident doing a winter walking?
-Check out these top tips for walking in the winter video from The Wild Native:
+Check out these safety tips for walking on icy sidewalks in the winter from YMCA:

-Editor’s Note – This post was originally published on January 2016 and has been updated for quality and relevancy.
+Editor’s Note – This post was originally published in January 2016 and has been updated for quality and relevancy.